cockroachdb/docs/v19.2/import-into.md

 After the import has been initiated, you can control it with [`PAUSE JOB`](pause-job.html), [`RESUME JOB`](resume-job.html), and [`CANCEL JOB`](cancel-job.html).

 {{site.data.alerts.callout_danger}}
-Pausing and then resuming an `IMPORT` job will cause it to restart from the beginning.
+Pausing and then resuming an `IMPORT INTO` job will cause it to restart from the beginning.
 {{site.data.alerts.end}}

 ## Examples

-### Import a table from a CSV file
+### Import into an existing table from a CSV file

 Amazon S3: